PixelOwl/.NET/README.md

 ### **Phase 9** - Coming soon

-We want customers to have the ability to track their orders.
+Now that the basics are done, how about giving customers the ability to track their orders?
+To do this in real-time, we will use SignalR.
 - [ ] SignalR